-Coronary artery bypass graft surgery is an operation that bypasses a narrowed or blocked part of a coronary artery using a graft.
+CABG surgery is an operation that bypasses a narrowed or blocked part of a coronary artery using a graft.
 A graft is a length of vein or artery that is usually taken from the leg (saphenous vein), the chest wall (internal mammary artery) or the forearm (radial artery).
-It is quite normal to need two to four grafts, otherwise known as a double, triple or quadruple bypass.
+It is quite normal to need one to six grafts.